This page is viewed best in Internet Explorer; formatting may not appear correctly in other browsers.

 b.
 Complete the "Juego de los amigos compatibles" sheet and bring to the meeting.
 You must have completed it to participate in the roommate activity at the meeting.

 c.
-Attend the REQUIRED "Risk Management" meeting conducted by Dr. Melanie Marks: Tuesday, March 31, 4:00, Hiner 207.
+Attend the REQUIRED "Risk Management" meeting (time and place TBA).
 Attendance at this meeting is REQUIRED by the International Affairs Office.
-You must be on time or your attendance will not count; Dr. Marks will take attendance and if you do not attend, you will not be allowed to study abroad.
+You must be on time or your attendance will not count; and if you do not attend, you will not be allowed to study abroad.
 Make sure to bring with you the following information:

 · Your L number